brianswisher/coffee-react-quickstart/README.md

 ## Install dependencies

-Clone this repo and then after entering the new directory run `npm install` and `bundle install`.
-This will install the respective NPM and Ruby Gem dependencies.
+Clone this repo and then after entering the new directory run `npm install`.

 You'll also need to have cult/gulp installed globally to run the coffeescript gulpfile: `npm install -g gulp cult`

 ## Development
-Run in the root of your directory: `cult watch`
+Run in the root of your directory: `npm start`

 This will watch the src directories and build on changes and placed the built css and js files in the build directory.
 It'll serve everything in the /build directory at localhost:8080

-Then try editing `src/scripts/hello_world.cjsx` and see your changes magically show up in your browser with *no* page reload!
+Then try editing `app/modules/hello_world/hello_world.cjsx` and see your changes magically show up in your browser with *no* page reload!

 ### If styles don't show up
 Restart `cult watch` and reload your browser.